Davidson, New South Wales: Culture

 Davidson garners attention each December for its residents' enthusiastic display of Christmas lights.
 The "Davidson Lights" draw families from all over Sydney.
 Borgnis Street provides the centre of the nightly celebrations in the lead-up to Christmas, however the festive spirit is spread widely throughout the suburb with residents of Stone Parade and its various cul-de-sacs also actively participating.

 Transport

-Davidson's mode of public transport is solely operated by bus services operated by Forest Coach Lines.
+Davidson's mode of public transport is solely operated by bus services operated by CDC NSW.
 The bus routes go throughout the suburb regularly with routes straight to the City and Chatswood, while residents who want to go Manly can do so by catching any bus that would take them to Forestway, where they can get a transfer.